parabirb/parabirb/README.md

 ## gpg key
 all commits will be signed with GPG. my key fingerprint is `07F988C86662F3821CEC1E39BFB779869FEE99D2` (sometimes commits may be GPG signed through GitHub's website)

+## my work
+### antisocial (October 2021-present)
+I am currently working on the new project antisocial with other people. antisocial is a secure and encrypted social media platform.
+We plan on releasing a production version by January 2022.
+### Coinpilot (October 2021-present)
+I intern at Coinpilot, where I work on issues with the website's coinpilot.
+### birb.digital (March 2021-present)
+I invented, developed, and currently work on secure software such as the wrongthink peer-to-peer messenger and the double-ratchet cryptographic protocol library written in pure JS.
+### ???
+(October 2020-August 2021)
+I worked on cutting-edge educational security research, the best of its kind in history, with other people.
+We stopped after intervention from certain authorities.